jimstump/trinket-m0-physical-mute-button-for-video-chat/README.md

 together, so I'll do the same.
 First, I soldered the header pins to the board so that they were on "top".
 Then I wired everything up as described below.
-If you want things to be more permanent you could solder your wires directly to the board and the component's pins, but we sure to install the components in your enclosure first.
+If you want things to be more permanent you could solder your wires directly to the board and the components' pins, but be sure to install the components in your enclosure first (specifically the buttons).

 ![Wiring Diagram](images/mute-button-wiring.png)